 For the last 20 years, you probably know Sloane as the society and style reporter for The Baltimore Sun.
 She knows what’s happening around town, and what local fashionistas are sporting.

 We know that negative news exists and needs to be covered.
-At Snap, Sloane’s goal is to feature the vibrant social side of Baltimore and show the coming together of Baltimore’s communities in celebrating life.
+At Snap, Sloane’s goal is to feature the vibrant social side of Baltimore and show the coming together of Baltimore’s communities to enjoy life together.